franckLdx/ts-retry/README.md

   }
   ```

-  * to set a timeout on something async :
+* to set a timeout on something async:
   ```typescript
   try {
     const result = await waitUntilAsync(async ()=> {/* do something */}, 10000);